-Sadly, most of those resolutions are history by March, as people get frustrated with the lack of quick results and go back to their old habits.
+The problem is, most of those big, dramatic resolutions are history by March, as we get frustrated with the lack of quick results and go back to their old habits.
 So this year, why not try something different?
 Here are five manageable lifestyle changes you can make now that will pay off big-time in improved health.

 Many people don’t realize that stress is a serious health risk, similar to smoking and abusing alcohol, leading to insomnia, depression, obesity, heart disease, and more.